 What happens next?

-How are funding decisions made?
+11) How are funding decisions made?

-When the funding round closes, ward councillors will receive the list of applications for projects in their ward.
-Councillors have a three-week decision period to decide with their fellow ward councillors which projects are to receive funding and the amount to award.
+As applications are received, ward councillors will be able to make funding decisions on a rolling basis if they choose to, in addition to a three-week decision period once the portal closes to decide which projects are to receive funding and the amount to award.

 Councillors are responsible for making funding decisions based on the needs of their ward for the benefit of local residents.
 Councillors have the flexibility to make local arrangements for their ward to set limits on how much funding can be allocated to each application.

-What happens if my application is successful?
+12) What happens if my application is successful?

 You will need to log into your application account to accept the offer and agree to the terms and conditions by the end of May 2020.
 By accepting the offer, you are agreeing to submit all proof of project expenditure via your online account.
-(Olivia to check with louise)

 If you do not accept the offer by the deadline stated your grant will be withdrawn.

 Please note that you may not be awarded the full amount that you requested.
 If you are unable to deliver the project with the awarded amount, you can decline the offer.
-See ” for more information.
+See returning funding for more information.

 You will only be reimbursed up to the value your project was awarded.